guy-black/happy-calc/nextsteps.md

         - chgForm Form -> load a new Form, let inputs to newform defaults
         - inputSelected Int -> set actInput to Int
         - keypadTouched -> update inputs

+# long form equation evaluator

+## UI
+    -a 'whiteboard' area for a display
+        -larger than needed to start, plenty of room to add stuff -scroll infinitely
+        -want to look like real written math symbols -LaTeX?
+        -on eval, show all steps of work on scrollable whiteboard, ie 6-(3+8)*4²
+                 6-11*4²
+                 6-11*16
+                  6-176
+                  -170
+    -keypad
+        -0-9
+        -+,-,*,/,.,+-
+            -/ should be represented as a horizontal bar -think of clever way for user to choose whats on top, bottom, left and right naturally -add () and exponents
+        -replace = with EVAL
+        -maybe nth roots, logs, sin, cos, tan etc later

+## Logic
+    -model
+        -a list of expr
+            -type expr
+            =number
+            |operator
+                -binary
+                -unary
+            |modifier
+            |parenthesis

+        -numbers
+        -operators
+        -modifiers (. +-)
+    -update
+        -Eval
+            -call eval on all parenthesis until flat -if more than one number over or uner --- then treat as parenthesis -apply exponents
+            -go left to right down the list looking for * and / -apply * to num before and after it, apply / to num above and below it -go left to right looking for plus and minus (should be last operators left) -apply operator to the number before and after it

+# positive affirmation server
+    -simple JSON REST server
+    -want to use haskell
+        -spock
+        -scotty
+        -wai/warp
+        -look at more options